 Greek style potatoes in lemon and broth, are deliciously marinated and oven roasted to perfection.
-This soft dense potato makes a gorgeous side dish with little preparation besides cutting and is full of bold flavors.
+This soft dense potato makes a gorgeous side dish with little preparation besides cutting and is full of soft, homemade flavors.

-The tender soft Greek style roasted Mediterranean potatoes are a delicious lemony flavor.
+The soft Greek style roasted Mediterranean potatoes are a delicious and slight lemony flavor, which is not overpowering.
 Made with russet potatoes and oven baked, are a perfect potato side dish that compliments a wide variety of dishes from chicken to fish.

 Greek Style Potatoes with Lemon